Our Staff's Tips on Things to Do in San Francisco

 Francis Kelly - Local for 50 years

-A neighborhood favorite is the Owl Tree Bar on Post and Taylor.
-It's frequented by many who work and live in the neighborhood and is icon among locals.
-The Mango Mojito is very popular.
+A neighborhood favorite is the Owl Tree.
+It's frequented by locals and the Mango Mojito is very popular.

-Locals in the downtown Union Square area can usually be found at Johnny Foley's Irish Pub on O'Farrell Street.
-There is live music and the atmosphere is relaxed and fun.
+I love Johnny Foley's Irish Pub on O'Farrell Street.
+There is live music and the atmosphere is fun.

 Tim Erkelens-Probst - Local for 4 years

 Ready for the workout of your life?
-Stop in to Krav Maga SF and take advantage of their daily Krav Maga classes or if you want something a little less intense, check out their yoga studio.
+Stop in to Krav Maga SF and take advantage of their daily Krav Maga classes!

 Ozge Gundogdu - Local for 6 years

-I love the Gallery of Jewels, visit one of their 3 locations (Union Square, Fillmore, and Noe Valley) to find handcrafted, unique jewelry in gold, silver, precious and semi-precious stones made mostly by Bay Area designers.
+I love the Gallery of Jewels, visit one of their 3 locations (Union Square, Fillmore, and Noe Valley) to find handcrafted, unique jewelry.

-Picnic is a charming neighborhood boutique that has everything you need; from soy candles to fragrant soaps, to jewelry and silk dresses.
+Picnic is a charming neighborhood boutique that has everything you need; from soy candles to fragrant soaps.

 Jill Lazzaretti - Local for All my life years

-Smuggler's Cove - Best described as a pirate themed tiki bar, choose from a variety of over 70 Rum inspired cocktails.
-I suggest trying their Scorpion Bowl with a few friends.
+Smuggler's Cove is best described as a pirate themed tiki bar, choose from a variety of over 70 Rum inspired cocktails.

 House of Air - Tackle an arena of trampolines after a long week.
-Reserve an hour or two with some friends to play trampoline dodge ball or "air" conditioning work out class.
+Reserve an hour or two with some friends to play trampoline dodge ball.

 Garret Gerritsen - Local for 21 years

-Miette Confectionery and Bake shop in the Hayes Valley, instantly transports you to pre WWII era candy shop.
+Miette Confectionery and Bake shop instantly transports you to pre WWII era candy shop.
 You'll find nostalgic candies that your grandparents enjoyed.

-La Rosa in the Haight.
-Walk through time at this Mens and Womens Habadashery which just proves its "ALL JUST A LITTLE BIT OF HISTORY REPEATING".
+Walk through time at La Rosa in the Haight which just proves its "ALL JUST A BIT OF HISTORY REPEATING".